Sport Broadcast

 Want to work in the Sports Broadcast Industry?
 Then this is the course for you.

-A master's degree with a practical focus, designed and delivered by sports broadcast industry professionals to create practitioners of Sport Broadcast and prepare them to be industry ready for employment in sport broadcast journalism and across the sport media industry.
-The master's degree course has been written in collaboration with sport broadcast journalists from the BBC, ITV, Sky Sports and the Broadcast Journalism Training Council who will make their final accreditation visit in 2019.
-We teach traditional broadcast journalism for the digital, new media age.
+This master's degree with a practical focus, is designed and delivered by sports broadcast industry professionals to create practitioners of Sport Broadcast and prepare them to be “industry ready” for employment in sport broadcast journalism and right across the sport media industry.
+The master's degree course has been written in collaboration with sport broadcast journalists from the BBC, ITV, and Sky Sports.
+We teach traditional sports broadcast journalism for the digital, new media age.
+Emphasis is given to live event production, broadcast news journalism and multi-platform digital storytelling.

-Guest speakers have included several award winning presenters, reporters, journalists, producers, directors, camera operators, editors and lighting experts: Eddie Butler (BBC commentator), Frances Donovan (Premier League TV presenter), Ross Harries & Sean Holley (from BBC ScrumV) Carolyn Hitt (Wales Online & BBC), Dylan Ebenezer (S4C/ Sgorio presenter), Nick Hartley (ITV/ITN reporter) and Alan Wilkins (ESPN & Eurosport presenter).
+Regular guest speakers include several award winning presenters, reporters, journalists, producers, directors, camera operators, editors and lighting experts: Jason Mohammad (BBC Sport), Lauren Jenkins (Premier Sport), Andrew Cotter (BBC Sport) Eddie Butler (BBC commentator), Frances Donovan (Premier League TV presenter), Ross Harries & Sean Holley (from BBC ScrumV) Carolyn Hitt (Wales Online & BBC), Dylan Ebenezer (S4C/ Sgorio presenter), Nick Hartley (ITV/ITN reporter) and Alan Wilkins (ESPN & Eurosport presenter).

 Qualification, course duration and attendance options